 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7 III provides a faster frame rate than the 1DC.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 4K/24p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 III has an electronic viewfinder (2359k dots), while the 1DC has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7 III has a higher magnification than the one of the 1DC (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D C and Sony A7 III in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1DC, but is missing on the A7 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1DC writes its imaging data to Compact Flash cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
-The 1DC features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A7 III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.